 - Set an expiry date on their enrollment in Thinkific

 In the case of a subscription, typically you'll want to set the expiry date in Thinkific to match the date of the student's next billing date would be.
 This way they will still have access to their course until the end of their current billing cycle.
 Alternatively, if the student should lose access to the course right away, you can simply unenroll them from the course.

 If you are looking for a more automated way to unenroll students, also check out Zapier!
 Depending on what triggers are supported in your payment solution, you can set up a zap to unenroll a student if their subscription is canceled.

 Learn more about Zapier here: Integrate with Zapier

 If you have a payment plan or subscription in your external payment solution, we recommend applying course expiry dates to ensure that students will automatically lose access to your course in the case of a failed payment.

 To help automate this, we recommend using Zapier.
 With Zapier, you can add an expiry date to the enrollment.
 Essentially you will want each recurring payment to trigger a zap that re-enrolls the student with a new expiry date.

-For example, if you have a monthly subscription and your student pays on Jan 1st, you would set up a zap that enrolls the student with an expiry date 31 days from payment.
-After each new payment, the student's enrollment would be extended out another 31 days.
+For example, if you have a monthly subscription and your student pays on Jan 1st, you would set up a zap that enrolls the student with an expiry date of 31 days from payment.
+After each new payment, the student's enrollment would be extended another 31 days.
 If a payment ever failed, they will simply lose access to the course at the end of the billing cycle.